 Brad and I slept together on the little fold-out sofa.
 We didn’t sleep much.
 He was playing some dumb Candy Crush gardening game at the time and I was so grateful to be able to just watch him play, offering my advice on what the butler should build next.
 That game got us through a lot of nights in the months to follow.

 The next morning we met my oncologist for the first time.
-He explained that the brain lesions were almost certainly tumors and squashed my hope that they were MS lesions.
+He explained that the brain lesions were almost certainly tumors and squashed my hope that they were MS lesions (my mom had multiple sclerosis).
 The cough that had plagued me for weeks pointed to lung cancer and we scheduled the PET-CT scan for Thursday.
 I was simultaneously amazed by the efficiency – from ophthalmology appointment to diagnosis in a day and a half – and frustrated by the need to wait for a scan, biopsy, and other tests.
 Cancer, dammit, treat me now!